corentincournac/curvestyler/README.md

 Winner of the Score gets +1 global point, winner of the Style gets +1 global point.

+Check the "Retro Mode" checkbox to play on a squared board.

-When the game looks bugged, just F5.
+When the game looks bugged, just F5 ;)

 Have fun !